Optimal consumption under loss-averse multiplicative habit-formation preferences: Illustrative Examples and Financial Implications

 The middle row of Figure \ref{fig:power_util_sens} shows sensitivity of the optimal policies with respect to the loss-aversion parameter $\kap$.
-By \eqref{eq:U_power}, a larger value of $\kap$ means that the agent is more loss averse.
-The solid black curves correspond to the default value of $\kap=2$, the dashed blue curves correspond to a less loss averse agent with $\kap=1$, and the dash-dotted green curves correspond to an extremely more loss averse agent with $\kap=100$.
-As the leftmost plot indicates, increasing $\kap$ only affects the loss utility (i.e. utility for $c\in(0,\al)$) by decreasing it.
-Accordingly, as the second plot from left indicates, increasing $\kap$ mainly decreases the value function $V(x)$ for small values of $x$.
-The right plots indicate that increasing $\kap$ (i.e. more loss aversion) decreases the austerity threshold $x_0$, the portfolio weight of risky assets, and the consumption-to-wealth ratio.
-These are all expected.
-As in the case of sensitivity to the risk-aversion parameter $p$, the plots also shows that portfolio weights are most affected by the change in $\kap$, while the consumption policy and the austerity threshold $x_0$ do not vary much.
+By \cref{eq:U_power}, a larger value of $\kap$ indicates that the agent has a stronger aversion to consuming below the reference habit level.
+The solid black curves correspond to the default value of $\kap=1$, the dashed blue curves correspond to a slightly more loss averse agent with $\kap=2$, and the dash-dotted green curves correspond to an extremely more loss averse agent with $\kap=100$.
+The plots indicate that increasing $\kap$ has a mixed effect.
+On one hand, it decreases the austerity threshold $x_0$.
+On the other hand, the drop in the stock investment (due to austerity measure) is more pronounced for higher values of $\kap$, indicating that the agent is taking a more drastic austerity measure.